 What sort of runner (pace wise) is most suited and why?

-It is suggested that the outside runners are significantly disadvantaged at Doomben.
+It’s suggested that the outside runners are significantly disadvantaged at Doomben.
 Do you see that in your analysis and do the betting markets generally agree?

 Over the shorter trips the inside draws are a distinct advantage.
 It’s a fairly obvious angle so they do tend to be well found.
 It’s something where its a tick for those runners but its not something that’s necessarily going to increase the value for you.

-QLD seems to have some big races during the winter but are any races/events that are best for betting?
+Queensland has some big races during the winter but are any races/events that are best for betting?